mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052_ROM_Pack_Firmware/4052R07_Signal_Processing_1/README.md

 There is only one 4KB EPROM in U1

-This ROM was captured by Al Kossow from his 4054A in 2003
+This ROM Pack was captured by Al Kossow from his 4052A in 2003